Kuhle-Tiki/ST10525713_PROG5121_Part-1/README.md

 ---

 ## Project Information
 For my POE Part 1, I had to create a Java program that helps the users sign up and log in safely.
-I wrote special rules to make sure usernames and passwords are secure - like checking whether a user is using special characyers and specific lengths for their passwords and usernames.
+I wrote special rules to make sure usernames and passwords are secure - like checking whether a user is using special characters and specific lengths for their passwords and usernames.
 I also had to include a unit test to prove that the code worked correctly without any errors and that it would work every single time correctly.
-Everything was built on Netbeans and managed using GitHub to keep my work organized and proffesional. on the Netbeans project i have three classes which consists of login, main and loginTest.java.
+Everything was built on Netbeans and managed using GitHub to keep my work organized and proffesional.
+On the Netbeans project i have three classes which consists of login.java, main.java and loginTest.java.

 ---
 ## Features